Crochet Romantic Prayer Shawl Free Pattern

 For this project I used Ice Cream yarn by Lion Brand.
 This yarn is very soft and comes in 100 gram balls, as well as much bigger skeins.
 For this project I used two of the 100 gram balls.
 I used shade Strawberry.
 It’s a very beautiful shade of pink and white.
 The yarn itself is considered a light 3/DK yarn, and is very soft too.

 I don’t think I have ever used this yarn for a tutorial before.
 Indeed, I do love Lion Brand yarns as a rule.
-The Polina Half Circle Shawl is made using Lion Brand Mandala Baby yarn in shade Narnia.
+Polina Half Circle Shawl from a few years ago is also made using Lion Brand Mandala Baby yarn in shade Narnia.
 I do love Mandala Baby yarn so much!
-This yarn is perfect for shawls; The Valentina Shawl is also crocheted with this yarn.
+This yarn is perfect for shawls.

 Let me know if you enjoy working with Lion Brand yarns as much as I do.